CLI Tool

 # 3. Check the status

-runhuman status <jobId>
+runhuman job status <jobId>

 # 4. Get results

-runhuman results <jobId>
+runhuman job results <jobId>

 Truncated IDs